 Important Things to Keep in Mind

 Trans people are a diverse group, so I will cover a few of the most common gender identities.
 Trans women were assigned male at birth but are women.
 Trans men were assigned female at birth but are men.
 There are also non-binary people, who could be assigned either male or female at birth and may use various identifiers such as genderqueer, neutrois, agender, and others.
 Although some intersex people are trans, not all trans people are intersex.
-Please review the transgender language primer link I provided in the definitions section to read more about the various terms and identities.
+Please review the transgender language primer as it is a great dictionary to look up the meanings of these words, and other words that may come up in this guide.

 The gender identity of a trans person is real, and it is important to respect their pronouns, to use their chosen name, and to not out them without their permission.